sorohan/graph-builder/markdown/graph-builder.mutablegraph.removeedgeconnectingendpoints.md

 Removes the edge connecting `endpoints`<!-- -->, if it is present.

-<p>If this graph is directed, `endpoints` must be ordered.
+If this graph is directed, `endpoints` must be ordered.

-throws IllegalArgumentException if the endpoints are unordered and the graph is directed
+Throws if the endpoints are unordered and the graph is directed.

 **Signature:**
 ```javascript